jpaulm/javafbp-websockets/README.md

 You can click on `Send` multiple times, before clicking on `Stop WS`.

-Some information will be logged on the console - this uses the `SLF4J` tool (http://www.slf4j.org/).
+Some information will be logged on the console - this uses the Apache logging `log4j` tool (plus LogBack?).
 If you want to change the logging level, change the Root level value in `src\log4j2.xml`:

     <?xml version="1.0" encoding="UTF-8"?>
     <Configuration status="WARN">